QuadSpinner/Gaea-Docs/source/Guide/02-Graph/1-Graph.md

 See the @portals page for further details on how to strategically create Portals and Chokepoints to better manage your graph networks.

-Also see @conveniences for various ways to manage nodes, both within a graph itself as well as across graph tabs.
+Also see @conveniences for various ways to manage nodes, both within the graph itself and across graph tabs.